-Devious & Dastardly Devices
+Devious & Dastardly Devices-Monstrous Devices

-This is a middle grade novel, which means its target audience is kids, but, either I’m regressing intellectually or this book is for all ages.
+Monstrous Devices by Damien Love, is a middle grade novel, which means its target audience is kids, but, either I’m regressing intellectually or this book is for all ages.
 It’s about robots, mainly.
 And there’s a history lesson too, coz we get to learn robot means forced labour.
 It also has monsters and little treacherous flying things and some fairly dastardly humans.

 Alex, our main protagonist, is a kid bullied at school but when he receives an old tin robot in the post with the intriguing message This one is Special life changes in curious ways.
 For example, Alex has an assignment due, and he's not done with it, but it's completed for him overnight.
 Now I don’t get that bit, how the robot did it, because I get the story about the cobbler and his elves finishing his shoes.
 Elves are good at making shoes, but a robot writing an essay seems a stretch.